nrkno/sofie-casparcg-media-scanner/README.md

 * `/thumbnail` - Lists the available thumbnails
 * `/thumbnail/<name>` - Gets the thumbnail for a media file
 * `/stat/fs` - Gets statistics about disk size, format and usage
+* `/stat/seq` - Gets the sequence number from PouchDB, it starts at 0 and gets incremented every time a document is added or modified.

 ### Changes
 A stream of changes can be accessed with the following.
 [Full docs](https://pouchdb.com/api.html#changes)